 Building Qt 5.8 for Raspberry Pi on Debian Stretch

 Raspbian based on Debian Stretch comes with an old (5.7.1) version of Qt that is already outdated and missing some features and modules.
 Afaik there are no up-to-date backports so the only way to get an up to date version version of Qt with all features enabled running on your Pi is to build it yourself.
-We will use the LTS release branch, version 5.8.0 for now.

 These instructions will build version of Qt that uses the eglfs interface and therefore runs applications fullscreen, without X11 support.
 You can optionally add Wayland support by installing the required development packages.

 Building Qt on the Raspberry Pi is quite straightforward and in short consist of the following steps:

 - Downloading sources

 - Preparing the sources